May 7, 2019 (10:00am – 1:00pm)

 Show Floor Presentation Theater – Complimentary Admission

-Moderator: Tom Branna, VP/Editorial Director, HAPPI
+Tom Branna, Editor-in-Chief, HAPPI

 This theater program track contains quick, but powerful presentations focusing on green beauty, the state of sustainability, and sub-zero waste, to name a few.
 Presenters include representatives from leading companies implementing these initiatives.